Learning to Plan, Planning to Learn: Adaptive Hierarchical RL-MPC for Sample-Efficient Decision Making

 \subsection{Bias in RL-MPC}

-Under the approach, we show that we can bound the errors in the learned value function, as this impacts the optimality and performance of the combined RL-MPC result.
-Below, we show that such errors are bounded, with proof in the supplement.
+Under the proposed approach, we bound the gap between the optimal value $V_{\pi^{\star}, \mdp}$ and the estimated value $\hat{V}_{\pi, \mdp_{\rho}}$ of the idealized compositional policy under the mixed MDP, measuring the optimality under the approach, with proof in Appendix~\ref{sec:proofs}.

 \begin{theorem} Let $\pi$ be the policy of the combined RL-MPC approach and $\pi^{\star}$ be the optimal policy under the true MDP, and take the bounds from Assumption~\ref{assump:boundedness}.
-Let $\hat{V}$ be a value function estimate, and let
+Let $\hat{V}$ be a value function estimate.
 We can bound the value function error using the proposed approach to the value obtained from the optimal policy in the true domain according to: